 "There is a strong and deep shipbuilding tradition in Norway, but I certainly didn't choose Ulstein because of their construction price," says Sven, again laughing.

 "We looked at many different yards, with a perspective on technology and pricing.
 We found that people at Ulstein are straightforward.
 These are people we could trust.
 They handle complexity and are flexible, which is valuable to us, who are building polar ships for the first time.
-Combining all the things that we care about, Ulstein was the best choice.
-I have a comfort level about building a vessel like this in a place like that.
+Combining all the things we care about, Ulstein was the best choice.
+I am comfortable about building a vessel like this in a place like that.
 It allows us all to sleep well at night."